Morkahja/RoarGuild/README.md

 RoarGuild is not about optimization.
 It is about *presence*.

-It treats your character as a living participant in the world, not a silent executor of rotations.
-Emotes happen because you act — not because a timer fired.
+It treats your character as a living participant in the world.
+Emotes happen because you act.

 The system is intentionally lightweight, transparent, and predictable where it matters, and slightly chaotic where it adds charm.